 Composite Panels Information

-Many structural composite panels have a central core that may reduce the weight, density and/or cost of the panel without a substantial degradation to stiffness or strength of the panel.
-These cores may be made of balsa, aluminum honeycomb, corrugated paper, foamed plastic or similar materials and the saturated fabric are molded to each face of the core.
-Consequently, the high strength surface material serves as a skin to protect the core while the core often has higher impact resistance and allows for a stiff, light weight structure.
+Many structural composite panels have a central core that may reduce the weight, density, and/or cost of the panel without a substantial degradation to stiffness or strength of the panel.
+These cores may be made of balsa, aluminum honeycomb, corrugated paper, foamed plastic, or similar materials and the saturated fabric is molded to each face of the core.
+Consequently, the high strength surface material serves as a skin to protect the core while the core often has higher impact resistance and allows for a stiff, lightweight structure.

 Read user Insights about Composite Panels